ZachSaucier/Just-Read/README.md

 <details id="local">
   <summary>How can I run Just Read from a local copy on my computer?</summary>

-To run it from a local copy you need to [download Just Read as a ZIP](https://github.com/ZachSaucier/Just-Read/archive/master.zip), unzip it, and then go to `chrome://extensions/` (or `about:debugging#addons` for Firefox), click enable "developer mode", and click "Load Unpacked", and then select the unzipped folder.
+To run Just Read from a local copy you need to [download Just Read as a ZIP](https://github.com/ZachSaucier/Just-Read/archive/master.zip), unzip it, open up the extension page of your browser (like `chrome://extensions/` in Chrome or `about:debugging#/runtime/this-firefox` in Firefox), enable developer mode, and load the extension.
+Some browsers may require that you load the packed (zipped) files while others may require the unpacked version.
 This is particularly useful if you are wanting to modify how Just Read works or debug issues.

 </details>